Indonesia: Sriwijaya Air plane missing shortly after takeoff | DW | 09.01.2021

 Flight SJ182 disappeared from radars shortly after takeoff.
-The Boeing 737 plane lost more than 10,000 feet of altitude in less than a minute, reported flight tracker website FlightRadar24.
+The Boeing 737 plane lost more than 3,000 meters of altitude in less than a minute, reported flight tracker website FlightRadar24.

+Indonesian soldiers arrive at Soekarno-Hatta International Airport after Sriwijaya Air plane lost contact after takeoff

 A Sriwijaya Air plane lost contact shortly after takeoff from the Indonesian capital of Jakarta on Saturday, according to government spokesman Adita Irawati.